phelps-matthew/FeatherMap/README.md

 What we have effectively done is reduce the number of *tunable parameters* from n^2 to 4n, thus achieving the desired compression!

 Additional Remarks:
-- To obtain a target compression factor, we generalize the dimension of the rows and columns from 2 to m, to thus begin with (2 x n) tunable parameters.
+- To obtain a target compression factor, we generalize the respective dimension of the rows and columns from 2 to m, to thus begin with a total of 2mn tunable parameters.
 The compression factor will then be 2mn/n^2 = 2m/n
 - For practical deployment, in order to constrain RAM consumption, each weight must be calculated 'on the fly' during a foward pass.
 Such additional calculations will induce latency overhead; however, the 'structured' nature of this mulit-hashing approach embraces memory locality and I have found that for small compression factors the overhead is minimal (see [Results](#results)).